 - 2 tablespoons of olive oil

-- Start your smoker, grab your pellets, and get the temperature stable at 225ºF.
+- Start your smoker and get the temperature stable at 225ºF.

-- Coat the steaks with olive oil and season both sides of the steaks with salt and pepper (or whatever steak rub you prefer).
+- Coat the steaks with olive oil and season all sides of the steaks with salt, pepper and garlic powder (or use a steak rub).

 - Insert your meat thermometer into the thickest part of your steak.
 If you’re making multiple steaks, pick a mid-sized steak.